-When I became tech lead of the TweetDeck team in mid-2016 I spent some time thinking about what I expect from a lead and, using that list and other brilliant resources, the behaviours and attributes I hope to exhibit.
+In mid-2016 I became tech lead of the TweetDeck team at Twitter, so I spent some time thinking about what I expect from a lead and, using that list and other brilliant resources, the behaviours and attributes I hope to exhibit.

 This post is a sort of check-list: I return to it periodically to make sure that I have recently paid some attention to everything on the list.